dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 Invoke-Plaster @invokePlasterParameters
 ```

->**NOTE:** The `SourceDirectory` folder could also have the same name as the module
->name, e.g. `SqlServerDsc`, or named `src` or `source`.
-We choose to use
->'source' to clearly show that it is the source code, and easier to
->understand when mentioning the *source folder* in conversations.
->We also use lower-case to in the root folders to be compatible with
->future cross-platform DSC modules or DSC resource in the DSC module.

 ## Change repository folder structure

-We must change the folder structure because that is a prerequisites for
+We must change the folder structure because that is a prerequisite for
 the build and automatic release.

 1. Move the following folders into the folder `source` (if they exist).